ChaosTheChaotic/Adiman/README.md

 # Dependencies (These apply even when not building)

-- Ffmpeg
+- FFmpeg
-- Spotdl (via python if you want downloading songs to work)
+- SpotDL (via python if you want downloading songs to work)
 - GTK
-- Sqlite
+- SQLite

 # Installing